aws-samples/amazon-cloudwatch-monitor-for-sap-netweaver/docs/Setting_it_up.md

 ![Dashboard1](../assets/cw_dashboard1.png)
 ![Dashboard2](../assets/cw_dashboard2.png)

+For simplicity, you can also use this [template](Sample_Dashboard.md) and adjust!

-By the way, if desired, CloudWatch even allows you to [embed graphs](https://aws.amazon.com/de/blogs/devops/building-an-amazon-cloudwatch-dashboard-outside-of-the-aws-management-console/) into your webpage.
+If desired, CloudWatch even allows you to [embed dashboards](https://aws.amazon.com/de/blogs/devops/building-an-amazon-cloudwatch-dashboard-outside-of-the-aws-management-console/) into your webpage.

 ## Step 7: Create alarms